7 Consulting Certifications to Help You Stand out in Your Niche

 Image Consulting Certifications

-As a certified image consultant, you become an expert in enhancing the appearance, behavior, communication, and digital presence of your clients on a personal and an organizational level.
+As a certified image consultant, you become an expert in enhancing the appearance, behavior, communication, and digital presence of your clients on a personal and organizational level.
 While brand consultants are more focused on brand strategy and the way it aligns with marketing and sales, image consulting enhances how an individual or company shows up in the world.
-This includes their style and etiquette, the photography and colors they use on their platforms, and how they show up in the world overall.
+This includes, for example:

 With AICI (Association of Image Consultants International), you can become a certified image consultant on three different levels.
 Their program costs $310 for members, $1,490 for non-members and can be completed in six months.